eclipse-tractusx/sldt-bpn-discovery/docs/2-architecture-constraints.md

 -   The BPN Discovery must be managed centralized.

--   Keycloak is needed to manage the identity of and access of the user.
+-   Keycloak as an OAuth2 compliant authorization is needed to manage the identity of and access of the user.